Chris Eubank Jr is making his own name in the USA

 The son of British boxing legend Chris Eubank has always held the United States close to his heart, as his father once did.

-Eubank Jr is now basing himself stateside and it suits him - he is a lone wolf in boxing with no long-term promotional ties and using trainers like hired guns.
+Eubank Jr is now basing himself stateside and it suits him - he is entering new territory, with the guidance of Premier Boxing Champions and has carefully honed his skills with selected trainers.
 Even his father has taken a step back over the past year-and-a-half.

 Eubank Jr's most recent win was his US debut in Brooklyn, New York, in December when his opponent Matt Korobov withdrew injured in the second round.
 It earned him the WBA interim middleweight title and, he hopes, the attention of WBC champion Jermall Charlo who headlined on the same night.